Ai-Whisperers/linkedin-content-system/brand-docs/BRAND_BRIEF.md

 **Our Solution:** Ticket triage automation, SOP-to-agent transformation

-**Message:** "Cut handle time by 30% with AI triage lanes that free your team for high-value work."
+**Message:** "Free your team for high-value work with AI triage lanes that route and prioritize support requests automatically."

 ---